 → Key figures

 A few key figures that illustrate this collaboration:

-The time it took the Parisian transport authority to reassign employees who were in situation of work disability.
-Divided by 8, it was reduced from 24 months to 3 thanks to Boostrs.
+- From 24 to 3 months: the time target of the Parisian transport authority to reassign employees who were in situation of work disability.

-The transport authority continues to deploy the solution to as many employees in incapacity situations as possible – directly, via dedicated workshops and by training referents and department managers.
+The transport authority commits to deploying the solution to employees in incapacity situations – via dedicated workshops and by training referents and department managers.

 Thanks to the solutions offered by Boostrs, it plans to halve the number of employees in a situation of permanent incapacity.

 In a second phase, the group plans to roll out Boostrs to other departments and to encourage international mobility within the group.

 « Thanks to Boostrs, we have been able to achieve our goal of significantly facilitating but also making the internal process efficient and sustainable. »